prakashchokalingam/fill-in-file/README.md

 fillInFile('#input-element', { url: 'https://some-public-file-url.jpg', name:  'profile.jpg' });
 ```
-It will add the given file to the file input and will trigger the onchange event.
+It adds the given file to the file input and triggers the onchange event.

 ##### Multiple files